alexalexyang/basalt/README.md

 # To do

-- Add "social media", "address", "email", and "phone number" to translations
-- Use logo as tab icon
-  - Use some svg from monster to check if size is an issue
+- Get logo.svg from Daniel
-- Social media buttons
+- Social media icon buttons
 - Prettify things
-- Write docs
 - Set up new Contentful account and everything
 - Live tests
+- Write docs

 # To consider